Analytic test configurations and geodesic rays: Convex motivation

-When $\phi$ is $C^2$ it follows from equation (\ref{monge}) that the total mass of the Monge-Amp\`ere measure $MA(\phi)$ equals the Lebesgue volume of the set of gradients $\Delta_{\phi}.$ An important fact \cite{Yanir2} is that this is true for all convex function ${R}^n$ with linear growth, i.e.
+When $\phi$ is $C^2$ it follows from equation (\ref{monge}) that the total mass of the Monge-Amp\`ere measure $MA(\phi)$ equals the Lebesgue volume of $\Delta_{\phi}$.
+An important fact \cite{Yanir2} is that this is true for all convex functions on ${\mathbb R}^n$ with linear growth, i.e.

-We say two convex functions $\phi$ and $\psi$ are \emph{equivalent} if $|\phi-\psi|$ is bounded, and denote this by $\phi\sim \psi.$ Since for two equivalent convex functions $\phi$ and $\psi$ with linear growth we clearly have that it follows from \eqref{monge2} that
+We say two convex functions $\phi$ and $\psi$ are \emph{equivalent} if $|\phi-\psi|$ is bounded, and denote this by $\phi\sim \psi$.
+Since for two equivalent convex functions $\phi$ and $\psi$ with linear growth we clearly have that it follows from \eqref{monge2} that

-\begin{definition} Let $\phi\in \Conv(\mathbb{R}^n)$ and let $\dot \phi$ be a bounded continuous function on $\mathbb{R}^n.$ A curve $\phi_t$ in $\Conv(\mathbb{R}^n)$, $t\in [a,b],$ is said to solve the \emph{Cauchy problem} for the homogeneous real Monge-Amp\`ere equation, abbreviated as HRMA, with initial data $(\phi,\dot \phi),$ if the function $\Phi(x,t):=\phi_t(x)$ is convex on $\mathbb{R}^n\times [a,b]$, and satisfies the equation
+\begin{definition} Let $\phi\in \Conv(\mathbb{R}^n)$ and let $\dot \phi$ be a bounded continuous function on $\mathbb{R}^n$.
+A curve $\phi_t$ in $\Conv(\mathbb{R}^n)$, $t\in [a,b],$ is said to solve the \emph{Cauchy problem} for the homogeneous real Monge-Amp\`ere equation, abbreviated as HRMA, with initial data $(\phi,\dot \phi),$ if the function $\Phi(x,t):=\phi_t(x)$ is convex on $\mathbb{R}^n\times [a,b]$, and satisfies the equation

 with initial data

 \end{definition}